MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * **Sign in, sign out, and sign up experiences**:
   * Apps that depend on external accounts or services must provide clear and simple sign in, sign out, and sign up experience.
   * When users sign out, they must sign out only from the app and remain signed in to Teams.
-  * Apps that depend on external accounts or services must provide additional information for new users to sign up or contact the app publisher to learn more about the services and acquire credentials.
+  * Apps that depend on external accounts or services must provide a way forward for new users to sign up or contact the app publisher to learn more about the services and get access to the services.
-  The information must be available in the app’s manifest, AppSource long description, and app first run experience (bot welcome message, tab setup, or config page).
+  Way forward must be available in the app’s manifest, AppSource long description, and app first run experience (bot welcome message, tab setup or config page).
   * Apps that require tenant admin to complete one time setup must call out dependency on tenant admin to configure the app (before any other tenant user can install and use the app).
-  Dependency must be available in the app’s manifest, AppSource long description, all first run experience touchpoints (bot welcome message, tab setup, or config page), help text as considered necessary as part of bot response, or compose extension or static tab content.
+  Dependency must be called out in the app’s manifest, AppSource long description, all first run experience touchpoints (bot welcome message, tab setup or config page), help text as considered necessary as part of bot response, compose extension, or static tab content.

-* **Content sharing experiences**:
-  * Apps can also initiate a way to disconnect or stop sharing content on an external platform instead of within the Teams app.
-However, the steps must be documented.
+* **Content sharing experiences**: Apps that require authentication with an external service to share content in Teams channels must clearly state in the help documentation (or similar resources) on how to disconnect or unshare content if that feature is supported on the external service.
+This does not mean the ability to un share content must be present in your Teams app.

 ## Security
 > [!NOTE]
-> The topics under Security are inline with Microsoft Commercial Certification Policy number 1140.3.
+> This section is inline with Microsoft commercial certification policy number 1140.3.

-### Financial information
+### Financial information [*Mandatory Fix*]
 > [!NOTE]
-> The following content is inline with Microsoft Commercial Certification Policy number 1140.3.1 and provides guidance on transmission of financial information within the Teams interface and notifies developers of restricted payment scenarios on the mobile (Android  and iOS) version of their Teams app.
+> This section is inline with Microsoft commercial certification policy number 1140.3.1 and provides guidance on transmission of financial information within the Teams interface and notifies developers of restricted payment scenarios on the mobile (Android  and iOS) version of their Teams app.

-Apps must not ask users to make payments within the Teams interface and shouldn't transmit financial information to users through a bot interface.
+Apps must not ask users to make payments within the Teams interface and transmit financial information to users through a bot interface.
   ![In App Payments](~/assets/images/submission/validation-financial-information-1.png)

 You may provide link to secure external payment services only if you disclose it in your terms of use, privacy policy, profile page, or website before the user agreed to use the app.